hammamiomar/plantTraits/README.md

 # plantTraits
-Predicting plant traits via multimodal classification
+WIP!

+Using an architecture of FiLM Blocks and Resnet feature extractor for multimodal classification